BobWritesCode/server-directory-website/README.md

 ##### Delete account

-At the bottom of the 'My Account' page is the 'Delete account' section.
+At the bottom of the [My Account](#my-account) page is the 'Delete account' section.
 Here the user can completely delete their account which also delete associated listings and bumps.

 When the user clicks on the trash can button a modal will come up asking the user to delete their account.
 As part of **defensive programming**, to stop the user accidentally performing a irreversible action, the user actually needs to input a phrase into the input box before be able to finalise the action.